Viruses and fungi are different sets of pathogens that cause diseases.

 How to treat diseases caused by viruses

-Virals infections and self limiting diseases which subside on their own in a couple of days.
-However for chronic diseases one use suitable antiviral drugs if available.
+Viral infections are self-limiting diseases that subside on their own in a couple of days.

 This was so helpful thank you very much